-Two types of roof material are used on KZ products.
-Aluminim
+Three types of roof material are used on KZRV products.

-material is a smooth mill-finish requiring little care.
+Aluminum material is a smooth mill-finish requiring little care.
 Washing with soap and water plus rinsing should suffice.
 There is no hard substrate material underneath and aluminum will show slight waves due to sun and heat causing expansion of the aluminum material.
+Second, a full roof of fiberglass is used on one model with out any roof seams.
+Roof begins at front bottom, goes all the way across roof and ends at rear bottom.
+Moldings will screw on top of material just like front and backs.